andrew/ultimate-awesome/README.md

 - [Fuchsia-Guide](https://github.com/mikeroyal/Fuchsia-Guide) - Fuchsia Guide.
 - [awesome-macos](https://github.com/milanaryal/awesome-macos) - A curated list of 😎 awesome apps and tools for  macOS.
 - [awesome-ai-agents](https://github.com/PathOnAI/awesome-ai-agents) - Collection of Materials on AI Agents.
+- [awesome-many-worlds](https://github.com/PaulRBerg/awesome-many-worlds) - Curated collection of educational materials on the many-worlds interpretation of quantum mechanics.
 - [awesome-refinerycms](https://github.com/refinerycms-contrib/awesome-refinerycms) - A collection of awesome Refinery CMS extensions, resources and shiny things.
 - [awesome-llms-txt](https://github.com/secretiveshell/awesome-llms-txt) - This list contains an index of llms.txt files hosted on various websites.
 - [awesome-roku](https://github.com/slheavner/awesome-roku) - A place for all things Roku, Scenegraph, and Brightscript.
-- [awesome-attention-based-gnns](https://github.com/sunxiaobei/awesome-attention-based-gnns) - A collection of resources on attention-based graph neural networks.
 - [AwesomeGithubProfileTemplates](https://github.com/suryakantamangaraj/AwesomeGithubProfileTemplates) - It contains a curated list of awesome GitHub profile readme along with some tools and guides on how to improve yours too.
 - [awesome-web-graphics](https://github.com/taenykim/awesome-web-graphics) - A collection of WEB Graphics | css | canvas | webgl | library | awesome web pages.
 - [awesome-ti-docs](https://github.com/TI-Toolkit/awesome-ti-docs) - A collection of awesome calculator documentation resources and tools from all over the web, all in one place.
 Contributions welcome.